-This is a Legal Contract Between You and RAGO/WRIGHT LLC, dba LA Modern Auctions, dba LAMA.
+This is a Legal Contract Between You and RAGO WRIGHT LLC, and its subsidiaries Rago, Wright, LA Modern Auctions, dba LAMA, Toomey & Co., dba Toomey.

-In this Agreement, “we,” “us,” “our,” “Rago/Wright,” "LA Modern Auctions," "LAMA," or similar terms mean Rago Wright, LLC, a Delaware limited liability company, and “you,” “your,” “buyer,” “bidder” or similar terms mean the individual, corporation or other entity bidding on or buying a lot from us at auction, through the Internet or other means (with the foregoing parties sometimes called a “Party” and together “Parties”).
+In this Agreement, “we,” “us,” “our,” “Rago/Wright,” "Rago", "Wright", "LA Modern Auctions," "LAMA," "Toomey & Co.", "Toomey", or similar terms mean Rago Wright, LLC, a Delaware limited liability company, and “you,” “your,” “buyer,” “bidder” or similar terms mean the individual, corporation or other entity bidding on or buying a lot from us at auction, through the Internet or other means (with the foregoing parties sometimes called a “Party” and together “Parties”).

 Capitalized terms have the meanings given in Definitions.
 This Agreement contains mandatory arbitration dispute resolution at Section 51.